Perennial cousin to summer savory, with thicker and shinier leaves.

 Flavor is more pungent and biting.
 Has a higher proportion of Thymol than Summer Savory.
 Avg.
 66,300 seeds/oz.
 Packet: 200 seeds.

 DAYS TO GERMINATION: 7-14 days.

 SOWING: Transplant (recommended): Sow seeds 6-8 weeks before the last spring frost.
 Tamp seeds lightly into the soil mix or sow shallowly, as light is required for germination.
 Transplant to individual containers when seedlings have 4 true leaves.
 Transplant outside in spring after the last frost, spacing plants 8" apart, in rows 12-18" apart.

 SOIL REQUIREMENTS: Prefers a light, well-drained soil that is somewhat alkaline.

 HARDINESS ZONES: Zones 4-8.

 HARVEST: Leaves may be harvested for use when plants reach 6".
 Harvest the flowers as they begin blooming, usually about 90 days after planting.
-After they flower, cut the plants near the ground, dry them out of direct sunlight, then strip the leaves from the woody stems.
+In the fall, entire plants may be harvested by cutting the plants near the ground.
+Dry them out of direct sunlight, then strip the leaves from the woody stems.

-Note: Cut back the plant in the autumn, and pinch out new shoots in the spring to encourage bushiness.
+Note: Cut back the plant in the autumn, and pinch out new shoots in the spring to encourage a full habit.

-Winter Savory can also be propagated by root division in autumn or spring, or by layering in the spring.
+Winter Savory can also be propagated by root division in autumn or spring.